Application of 3D Gaussian Splatting for Cinematic Anatomy on Consumer Class Devices: Cinematic Anatomy Pipeline

-The different stages of the proposed pipeline for cinematic anatomy are shown in \cref{fig:overview}.
-It starts with reading a medical dataset, for which then one or multiple so-called presets are selected by the user.
-A preset includes the transfer function setting as well as material classifications and fixed clip planes that are used to reveal certain anatomical structures.
-For each preset, a set of views capturing all potentially seen structures in the data at varying resolution are computed (cf.~\cref{sec:view-selection}).
-In this way, also structures which are not seen when generating images with camera positions on a surrounding sphere are recovered in the final object representation.
-These views are handed over to a physically-based renderer, i.e., a volumetric path tracer, which renders one image for every view using the corresponding preset (cf.~\cref{sec:renderer}).
-Once all images for a selected preset have been rendered, 3DGS is used to generate a set of 3D Gaussians with shape and appearance attributes so that their rendering matches the given images.
-Once the Gaussians are computed via differentiable rendering, they are compressed using sensitivity-aware vector quantization and entropy encoding (cf.~\cref{sec:3dgs}).
+Once the images for a selected preset have been rendered, 3DGS generates a set of 3D Gaussian splats with shape and appearance attributes so that their rendering matches the given images.
+Once the parameters of the Gaussians are computed via differentiable rendering, they are compressed using sensitivity-aware vector quantization and entropy encoding (cf.~\cref{sec:3dgs}).
 The final compressed 3DGS representation is rendered with WebGPU using GPU sorting and rasterization of projected 2D splats, with a pixel shader that evaluates and blends the 2D projections in image space.
+We embed Mip-Splatting \cite{Yu2023MipSplatting} to account for different levels of detail and enable smooth transitions when the focal length is increased.